aljedaxi/zettel/pages/company_culture.md

 Defaults
 : we default to defaults

 Salience
-: our attention is drawn to novel, interesting, shiny Priming
+: our attention is drawn to novel, interesting, shiny

+Priming
 : we aren't [[conscious]] of our influences

 Affect
-: emotional responses will fuck everything up Commitment
+: emotional responses will fuck everything up

+Commitment
-: we keep our word an reciprocate favors
+: we keep our word an reciprocate favours

 Ego
 : we like to feel good about ourselves